-- property and equipment of the city, and the administration and use of same by the public; and - to prescribe penalties and punishment for violations thereof. - 127 (t) Municipal utilities.
-To acquire, lease, construct, operate, maintain, sell, and dispose of - public utilities, including, but not limited to, a system of waterworks, sewers and drains, - sewage disposal, stormwater management, gas works, electric light plants, cable television - and other telecommunications, transportation facilities, public airports, and any other public - utility; and to fix the taxes, charges, rates, fares, fees, assessments, regulations, and penalties, - and to provide for the withdrawal of service for refusal or failure to pay the same. - 133 (u) Nuisance.
-To define a nuisance and provide for its abatement whether on public or - 134 private property. - (v) Penalties.
+- property and equipment of the city and the administration and use of the same by the public - and to prescribe penalties and punishment for violations thereof. - 126 (t) Municipal utilities.
+To acquire, lease, construct, operate, maintain, sell, and dispose of - public utilities, including, but not limited to, a system of waterworks, sewers and drains, - sewage disposal, storm-water management, gas works, electric light plants, cable television - and other telecommunications, transportation facilities, public airports, and any other public - utility; to fix the taxes, charges, rates, fares, fees, assessments, regulations, and penalties of - such public utilities; and to provide for the withdrawal of service for refusal or failure to pay - the same. - 133 (u) Nuisance.
+To define a nuisance and provide for its abatement whether on public or - private property. - (v) Penalties.
 To provide penalties for violation of any ordinances adopted pursuant to the - authority of this charter and the laws of the State of Georgia. - 137 (w) Planning and zoning.
-To provide comprehensive city planning for development by - zoning; and to provide subdivision regulation and the like as the city council deems - necessary and reasonable to insure a safe, healthy, and aesthetically pleasing community. - 140 (x) Police and fire protection.
-To exercise the power of arrest through duly appointed police - officers, and to establish, operate, or contract for a police and a firefighting agency. - 142 (y) Public hazards: removal.
-To provide for the destruction and removal of any building or - other structure which is or may become dangerous or detrimental to the public. - 144 (z) Public improvements.
-To provide for the acquisition, construction, building, operation, - and maintenance of public ways, parks and playgrounds, recreational facilities, cemeteries, - markets and market houses, public buildings, libraries, public housing, airports, hospitals, - 147 terminals, docks, parking facilities, or charitable, cultural, educational, recreational, - 148 conservation, sport, curative, corrective, detentional, penal, and medical institutions, - agencies, and facilities; and to provide any other public improvements, inside or outside the - 150 corporate limits of the city; to regulate the use of public improvements; and for such - purposes, property may be acquired by condemnation under Title 22 of the O.C.G.A., or such - other applicable laws as are or may hereafter be enacted. - 153 (aa) Public peace.
+To provide comprehensive city planning for development by - zoning and to provide subdivision regulation and the like as the city council deems necessary - and reasonable to ensure a safe, healthy, and esthetically pleasing community. - 140 (x) Police and fire protection.
+To exercise the power of arrest through duly appointed police - officers and to establish, operate, or contract for a police and fire-fighting agency. - 142 (y) Public hazards: removal.
+To provide for the destruction and removal of any building or - other structure, which is or may become dangerous or detrimental to the public. - 144 (z) Public improvements.
+To provide for the acquisition, construction, building, operation, - and maintenance of public ways; parks and playgrounds; recreational facilities; cemeteries; - markets and market houses; public buildings; libraries; public housing; airports; hospitals; - 147 terminals; docks; parking facilities; or charitable, cultural, educational, recreational - 148 conservation, sport, curative, corrective, detentional, penal, and medical institutions, - 149 agencies, and facilities; to provide any other public improvements inside or outside the - 150 corporate limits of the city; to regulate the use of public improvements; and for such - purposes, property may be acquired by condemnation under Title 22 of the O.C.G.A. or such - other applicable laws as are or may hereafter be enacted. - 153 (aa) Public peace.
 To provide for the prevention and punishment of loitering, disorderly - 154 conduct, drunkenness, riots, and public disturbances. - 155 (bb) Public transportation.
 To organize and operate such public transportation systems as - are deemed beneficial. - 157 (cc) Public utilities and services.
-To grant franchises or make contracts for, or impose taxes - on public utilities and public service companies; and to prescribe the rates, fares, regulations, - and standards and conditions of service applicable to the service to be provided by the

-160 franchise grantee or contractor, insofar as not in conflict with valid regulations of the Public
+To grant franchises or to make contracts for or impose - 158 taxes on public utilities and public service companies and to prescribe the rates, fares, - regulations, and standards and conditions of service applicable to the service to be provided by the franchise grantee or contractor, insofar as not in conflict with valid regulations of the